dmerejkowsky/kata-doppelganger/README.md

-# Java doppelganger
+# Doppelganger

 *Goal*: learn about the various types of test doubles

 ## Instructions

-There are bugs in the code (marked with a `//bug!` comment), but all the tests are passing.
+There are bugs in the code (marked with a `Bug!` comment), but all the tests are passing.

-For each test, you will find a `// TODO` comment.
+For each test, you will find a `TODO` comment.
 Your job is to implement a test double for each test, and to use it to make the test fail for the right reason, i.e, triggering the bugs.